jlferrete/spring-boot-angular-2fa-demo/README.md

+# Docker Pills
-# Spring Boot 2 + Angular 10: User Registration and Login using JWT Authentication, OAuth2 Social Login with Facebook, Google, LinkedIn, and Github using Spring Security 5 and Two Factor Authentication (2FA)
+> Spring Boot 2 + Angular 11: User Registration and Login using JWT Authentication, OAuth2 Social Login using Spring Security 5 and Two Factor Authentication (2FA)

+We are going to install in one command a development environment with: Spring Boot 2 + Angular 11 (User Registration and Login using JWT Authentication, OAuth2 Social Login using Spring Security 5) and Two Factor Authentication (2FA)

+Visit [Wiki](wiki) for more information.

 ## Additional info for the project 📋